dantingkwanyui/gitdoc-test/README.md

 Hello everyone!

-This is a test to gitdoc and CI/CD.
+This is a the rapid dev branch.

+Every save in vscode can